 How to Clean a Moldy Pizza Stone

-- Mix a dash of vinegar with about a teaspoon of baking soda until it forms a paste consistency.
+- Mix a splash of vinegar with around a teaspoon of baking soda until the mixture reaches a paste-like consistency.

 - Scrub the mold with a brush and the paste.

 - Clean the stone with a damp cloth.

 This paste can be used to remove stains, too.
 If this method does not get rid of the mold, you may want to toss your beloved pizza stone and get a new one.
 Although most molds cannot survive temperatures above 140 degrees Fahrenheit, it might not be worth the risk to keep a moldy stone.

 Other substances like bleach, detergent, hydrogen peroxide and tea tree oil kill mold, but we don’t recommend using any of these on a pizza stone.
 Remember, a pizza stone is porous, so it would absorb any chemicals placed on it, and some mold-killing chemicals are toxic.